LogosLink User's Manual · LogosLink version 2.0.0

 In an argumentation model, a speaker can be linked to:

-• An agent, indicating that the speaker is considered to be a member or representative of the agent.
+• One or more agents, indicating that the speaker is considered to be a member or representative of these agents.

 Similarly, a proposition can be linked to: